-Most recently I was working as a Vehicle Software Intern at Tesla in Palo Alto from January till July.
-I was mainly responsible for developing their simulation architecture for Processor in Loop (PIL) simulation.
-I worked a lot with Xilinx FPGA/SoC boards, setting up embeded linux images for custom FPGA boards and writing verilog modules that worked with a variety of existing Xilinx IPs such as AXI DMA, AXI CAN, Zynq Ultrascale.
+I was previously a Vehicle Software Intern at Tesla in Palo Alto (January–July 2024).
+I helped develop simulation architecture for processor-in-the-loop (PIL) simulation, worked with Xilinx FPGA/SoC boards, brought up embedded Linux images for custom boards, and wrote Verilog that integrated with Xilinx IPs such as AXI DMA, AXI CAN, and Zynq UltraScale+.

 Before that, I was an Undergraduate Research Intern at UBC’s Molecular Mechatronics Lab, where I assisted in testing and characterizing soft and flexible touch sensors (link to paper (old version)) and developed firmware for reading input from different sensor configurations.

 I have a knack for robotics and have been trying to develop a controller for a 6-degree-of-freedom robot arm using servo motors.
-I’ve also worked on creating a ESP32 based Audio Spectrum Analyzer utilizing signal processing concepts as well as real-time system system design principles.
+I’ve also worked on creating an ESP32-based audio spectrum analyzer using signal processing and real-time design principles.

 Apart from my academic and professional pursuits, I love playing lawn tennis, table tennis, soccer and classical piano.
 I also (try to) maintain a YouTube channel where I showcase my electronic projects.